jbee/jbee.github.io/names.md

 ## Solution
 For each language we create a list of sets of name fragments.
 Each fragment is one or more letters.
-Fragments sets or lists are not uniform in any way.
+Fragments, sets and lists are not uniform in any way.

 ```
 [ { "a", "be" }, { "ce", "d", "ehf"}, { "t" }, ... ]